When working in underserved areas with limited infrastructure, try “designing under the mango tree.”

 Designing under the mango tree is a core principle here at Dimagi, and while we’re continuously learning from each new app we build, we always try to (1) design for the end user, (2) build for the available infrastructure, and (3) test in the field.
 And this certainly isn’t the first time we’ve written about it.

 Now that you know some of the basics of how we approach app design, how might you change your own app?
 Give it a try on CommCare and reach out on Facebook or Twitter to let us know how it went!
-Or if you have any questions, that’s great, too – just email us at [email protected].
+Or if you have any questions, that’s great, too – just check out our introduction to mobile data collection or email us at [email protected].
 We would love to hear from you!